JohnVersus/nextjs_solana_auth_api/README.md

 # Info

-This is a simple NFT gating application created using the [Moralis](https://moralis.io/) solana API using the next.js framework.
+This is a simple NextJs App that lets you use [Moralis](https://moralis.io/) Auth API to create web3 user session with the Solana web3 wallets.

 # Getting Started